-3. Plans for Exploration and Development of the Proposed Unit Area
+4. Plans for Exploration and Development of the Proposed Unit Area

 The unit operator must provide plans for exploration or development that justify including the proposed acreage in the unit area.
 11 AAC 83.306(1).
-A Unit Plan of Exploration must include a description of proposed exploration activities, including the bottom-hole locations and depths of proposed wells, and the estimated date drilling will commence.
+The POE must include a description of proposed exploration activities, including the bottom-hole locations and depths of proposed wells, and the estimated date drilling will commence.
 11 AAC 83.341(a).

-The Initial POE, attached to this Decision as Attachment 4, sets out a timely sequence of exploration activities that will facilitate the ultimate development and production of the reservoir, if oil and gas are discovered in commercial quantities.
-Furthermore, completion of the proposed exploration activities as scheduled during the three-year initial term will satisfy the performance standards and diligence requirements that the State and the Working Interest Owners (WIOs) agreed to as a condition for approval of the Agreement.
+The POE, attached to this Decision as Attachment 4, Exhibit G, sets out a timely sequence of exploration activities that will facilitate the ultimate development and production of the reservoir, if oil and gas are discovered in commercial quantities.
+Furthermore, completion of the proposed exploration activities as scheduled during the initial two-year term will satisfy the performance standards and diligence requirements that the State and Anadarko, the WIO, agreed to as a condition for approval of the Agreement.
+Similar performance standards and diligence requirements will be applied to subsequent exploration or development activities.
+The Division and the WIO have agreed that a failure to timely perform the various components set out in the POE would constitute a default under the Agreement.
+The POE provides for the WIO to make lease delay payments and terminate the Unit after the first and second years of the POE if certain milestones are not met.
+The POE also provides that any tract not having a portion of the lease included in an approved participating area by October 31, 2012, contract out of the Unit Area, unless there is a well certified capable of producing in paying quantities located on the tract.

-The Initial POE protects the interests of the public and the State by committing the Operator to drill wells and reprocess seismic data within the unit area.
-The Initial POE, with the agreed-to terms and conditions, ensures that the lease extensions resulting from unitization under 11 AAC 83.336 continue only so long as the applicants proceed diligently with exploration and development of the unit area.
+The POE protects the interests of the public and the State by committing the Operator to drill wells and secure appropriate partnerships.
+The POE, with the agreed-to terms and conditions, ensures that the lease extensions resulting from unitization under 11 AAC 83.336 continue only so long as the applicants proceed diligently with exploration and development of the unit area and the State is compensated for lease payment deferrals.
 Therefore, the plans for exploration of the proposed unit area justify approval of the Application under the section .303(b)(4) criteria.

-4. The Economic Costs and Benefits to the State
+5. The Economic Costs and Benefits to the State

-Approval of the CU could result in both short-term and long-term economic benefits to the State.
+Approval of the JLU could result in both short-term and long-term economic benefits to the State.
 The additional assessment of the hydrocarbon potential of the leases will create jobs and in-state economic activity in the short-term and if the exploration activity is successful, the State will enjoy royalty and tax revenues as well as employment opportunities over the long-term.